The Ferrari F40 (Type F120) is a mid-engine, rear-wheel drive sports car built from 1987 to 1992.

 Ferrari F40: Engine build up

 It has an enlarged, 2,936 cc (2.9 L; 179.2 cu in) version of the 288 GTO’s IHI twin turbocharged and intercooled V8 engine.
 It generates a peak power output of 478 PS (471 hp; 352 kW) at 7,000 rpm and 577 N·m (426 lb·ft) of torque at 4,000 rpm as stated by the manufacturer.
 Gearing, torque curves and actual power output differed among the cars.
-The F40 did without a catalytic converter until 1990, when US regulations made them a requirement for emissions control reasons.
+The F40 did without a converter until 1990, when US regulations made them a requirement for emissions control reasons.
 The flanking exhaust pipes guide exhaust gases from each bank of cylinders while the central pipe guides gases released from the wastegate of the turbochargers.

 - Type: Rear-mid longitudinal 90° V8 engine

 - Bore X Stroke: 3.23 inch X 2.74 inch

 - Unitary displacement: 367 cc (22.4 cu in)

 - Total displacement: 2,936 cc (2.9 L; 179.2 cu in)